-At December 31, 2021, Peoples had 1,188 full-time equivalent employees, compared to 894 at December 31, 2020.
+At December 31, 2022, Peoples had 1,267 full-time equivalent employees, compared to 1,188 at December 31, 2021.
 Peoples makes it a priority to provide a first class workplace for its employees, focusing on providing quality benefits, recognizing and rewarding performance, cultivating diversity, promoting a culture of learning and coaching in every direction.
 Peoples offers paid time off, medical, dental and vision insurance, along with wellness programs, a 401(k) program, an employee stock purchase program, programs to assist with education-related costs, reward and recognition programs, as well as other various programs and benefits.
-Peoples has also implemented a \$15 minimum wage throughout the organization and is moving to have all associates at or above this threshold by January 2023.
+Peoples has also implemented a \$15 minimum wage throughout the organization and all associates are at or above this threshold as of January 2023.
+Peoples Bank has been recognized by Newsweek as one of America's Best Banks 2023 and Peoples Bank has been recognized as a Best Bank to Work For by American Banker in each of 2021 and 2022.

 Peoples strives to be an inclusive and diverse workplace, free of harassment, and encourages employees to voice their opinions.
 Peoples works to attract and retain top quality talent, and in doing so, promotes a learning environment where positive constructive feedback can be given at any level of the organization.
 Employees are encouraged to communicate their thoughts, whether it is with a co-worker, management or the Human Resources Department.
-Peoples also provides many reward programs for employees and management to recognize contributions by individuals and teams within the organization.
+Peoples also provides an anonymous ethics hotline for employees to report any issues that they may feel uncomfortable reporting to management.
+Peoples maintains many reward programs for employees and management to recognize contributions by individuals and teams within the organization.
 Peoples provides internal training throughout the organization, as well as opportunities to attend external and online training events.
 Managers complete quarterly performance reviews with employees, and semi-annual employee satisfaction pulse surveys are completed.
 Peoples tracks and monitors employee turnover and executes exit interviews to better understand why employees choose to leave the organization.